canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 data:
   apiUsername: dWJ1bnR1
   apiPassword: dWJ1bnR1
-               ^^^^^^^^
+#              ^^^^^^^^
- echo ‘ubuntu’ | base64
+# echo ‘ubuntu’ | base64
 END
 ```

-Now that you have the StorageOS initial account configured you can go ahead and install StorageOS.
+Now that you have the StorageOS initial account configured you can go ahead and deploy  the StorageOS daemon sets.
 This step is important and if not configured properly you may get an error similar to this:

 ```
 storageos-daemonset-qpwfn             0/1     Init:Error              11         14m
-storageos-daemonset-qpwfn             0/1     PodInitializing         0          14m
 ```

-## Install StorageOS
+## Deploy the StorageOS cluster
 Duration: 10

-To configure StorageOS we can use the YAML from the StorageOS docs.
-For this to work you will require your cluster policy to allow privileged.
+The following yaml will deploy a StorageOS cluster of three daemon sets:

 ```
+kubectl create -f - <<END
 apiVersion: "storageos.com/v1"
 kind: StorageOSCluster
 metadata: